You Made it!

 Featured Section

-Think of this section like a spotlight.
+Think of this section like a spotlight moment.
 As someone scrolls down your profile, it’ll jump out, so it should be THE post (max 3) you want to be known for - your best performing post, your company’s website, your keynote announcement or project launch.

-Step 3: Collect Your Stories (Faster Than Groupies Chasing A Tour Bus)
+Step 3: Collect Your Stories (Faster Than A Groupie Chasing A Tour Bus)

-They have SO much knowledge and expertise and they do SO much every day, but when it comes time to actually sit down and turn all that into LinkedIn posts, they suffer from one of the most common afflictions...Blank Page Syndrome.
+They have SO much knowledge and expertise and their days are chock-a-block, but when it comes time to actually sit down and turn all that into LinkedIn posts, they suffer from one of the most common afflictions amongst execs…

 But there is a way to help make this a little less painful.